 - A customer support agent monitoring sentiment in incoming tickets

-In a complex system involving several agents, each specialized agent relies on its available tools to effectively reason, plan, and execute subtasks.
-Think of this as the agent’s “senses.”
-It reads data feeds, listens to system events, or even queries databases — just like a human would read dashboards or reports.
+In a multi agent architecture, the system often includes specialized agents (sometimes called sub agents) that rely on available tools to effectively reason, plan, and execute specific tasks.
+It reads data feeds, listens to system events, or even queries databases, just like a human would read dashboards or reports.

 2. Interpretation